melvynator/ELK_twitter/README.md

 ## Introduction

-This repository aims to provide a fully working "out-of-the-box" data pipeline for Twitter using the ELK (Elasticsearch, Logstash, and Kibana) stack.
+This repository aims to provide a fully working "out-of-the-box" data pipeline for doing Machine learning on Twitter data using the ELK (Elasticsearch, Logstash, and Kibana) stack.

-The `presentation-example` folder contains a fully working example that I use in the presentation of this pipeline: ~insert_link here later~, you can use it to play around and familiarize yourself with the ELK stack.
+The `tutorial` folder contains a fully working example that I use in the presentation of this pipeline: ~insert_link here later~, you can use it to play around and familiarize yourself with the ELK stack and it contains as well an excercice to test your comprehension of Logstash.

 After having installed ELK you should be able in 5 minutes to visualize dashboard like the following: